"We are a part of our people, a splinter of the nation which ... has been separated into a foreign land."

 Unknown German POW, Utah 1945

 uring World War II nearly half a million German prisoners of war were captured overseas and sent to prison camps across America.
-“Splinters of a Nation” tells the extraordinary story of 8,000 prisoners sent to Utah.
-For more than three years these prisoners worked side-by-side with thousands of Utahns on farms and factories across the state.
-This powerful collision of two enemies on the home front created life-changing exchanges, and friendships that have long outlived the conflict.
-Tragedy marked the end of their stay as a deranged American guard opened fire on hundreds of sleeping POWs in a small rural town—the largest WWII massacre on American soil.
-The film will be produced in partnership with a public television affiliate and will premiere in 2015 to commemorate the 70th anniversary of the end of WWII.
+SPLINTERS OF A NATION tells the extraordinary story of 8,000 prisoners sent to Utah.
+For more than three years, these prisoners worked side-by-side with thousands of civilians on farms and factories across the state.
+This powerful collision of two enemies on the homefront created life-changing exchanges and friendships that have long outlived the conflict.
+Tragedy marked the end of their stay as a deranged American guard opened fire on hundreds of sleeping prisoners, killing nine and wounding 19.
+This tragic event in the small rural town of Salina became the largest WWII massacre on American soil.